 Section 12.01.
-It is not allowed to supply, offer or promise healthcare professionals gifts or financial benefits, either in the form of cash or benefits, except as listed in in Art.
+It is not allowed to supply, offer or promise healthcare professionals gifts or financial benefits, either in the form of cash, cash equivalents, personal services or benefits, except as listed in Art.
 13 - 15.

 Section 12.02.
-Competitions must not be arranged and prizes must not be offered to healthcare professionals as part of marketing or otherwise with the intention of promoting the sales of a medicinal product.
+Competitions must not be arranged, and prizes must not be offered to healthcare professionals as part of marketing or otherwise with the intention of promoting the sales of a medicinal product.